hmziqrs/ruxlog-frontend/admin-dioxus/docs/analytics-dashboard-charts-plan.md

   - dashboard_summary_cards.rs:1 — KPI cards grid for summary

 All chart components:
-- Accept minimal typed props (Vec<Point> or DashboardSummaryData) and optional title/height.
+- Accept minimal typed props (Vec<Point> or DashboardSummaryData) and optional title/height. [x]
-- Render with dioxus-charts primitives (axes, grid, legend, tooltip) and Tailwind wrappers for consistent styling.
+- Currently render using lightweight SVG/div scaffolds within Tailwind-styled cards; to be upgraded to dioxus-charts primitives (axes, grid, legend, tooltip) once API is finalized. [~]

 ## Screen Wiring
 - Home (Dashboard): src/screens/home/mod.rs:1
-  - Replace placeholder cards with DashboardSummaryCards
+  - Replace placeholder cards with DashboardSummaryCards [~]
-  - Panels: PageViewsChart and PublishingTrendsChart
+  - Panels: PageViewsChart and PublishingTrendsChart wired to `use_analytics` [~]
-  - Secondary row: RegistrationTrendChart and VerificationRatesChart (or CommentRateChart)
+  - Secondary row: RegistrationTrendChart and VerificationRatesChart (or CommentRateChart) [ ]
 - Analytics page: src/screens/analytics.rs:1
-  - Full grid with all charts, each with compact filter controls (interval, sort, etc.)
+  - Full grid with all charts, each with compact filter controls (interval, sort, etc.) [ ]

 ## Fetch Semantics
 - On mount for Dashboard/Home: